techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 Feel free to support the project by adding design or improving the PHP code.
 Keep the links in a simple format so they don't screw up the code.

 So this is the simplest PHP SQL backend there is.
-We can say that on accounts of the few lines of code, the simple install(which really is just to add the files to your website.
+We can say that on accounts of the few lines of code, the simple install(which really is just to add the files to your website).
+Remember to create the table 'exceptions'!!

 P.S: If we forgot something, open an issue and we will answer and add it to this file.